gjmm07/DS_Data_Visualization_2023_Finn_Heydemann/README.md

 Lecturer: Prof. Dr. Konrad Förstner

 In this project, the surface climate in Brazil is visualized using the dataset available on Kaggle [Climate Weather Surface of Brazil - Hourly](https://www.kaggle.com/datasets/PROPPG-PPG/hourly-weather-surface-brazil-southeast-region).
-For this purpose, eight weather stations from each of the five regions (Central West, North, Northeast, South, Southeast) that are evenly spreaded across the country are selected and visualized.
+For this purpose, eight weather stations from each of the five regions (Central West, North, Northeast, South, Southeast) that are evenly spreaded across the country are selected and their data visualized.

 ![All clustered stations](./images/all_stations_clustered.png)